 The antidote to this risk is diversification.
 By spreading your investments across different industries and countries, you can design an investment that more effectively offset losses in individual sectors or regions.

 Where to invest money in Germany — which shares to invest in (2021)?

 A common question from investors is whether they should invest in German or foreign shares.
 The answer is both!
 Although Germany is considered a relatively safe place to invest money, a well diversified portfolio will always include stocks from a range of developed countries around the world.
 Yova strategies typically contain stocks from Germany, Europe and the US.

 At Yova, we take care of this selection process for you.
 Using our online tool, you pick the sustainable and socially responsible investment themes that are most important to you.
 You define your financial profile and your risk preferences so we can create a portfolio that is tailored to your needs.
 A list of the company stocks that meet your criteria is then displayed immediately.
 With every adjustment you make, our algorithm ensures that your portfolio is financially sound.
 This way, you can control where you are investing without compromising your returns.

 Note: German users will be able to create their personal investment strategies in the first quarter of 2021.
+If you’re interested, you can join the waitlist to be the first to know.
 In the meantime, you can read more about our approach in our whitepaper.

 Sustainability for investments

 Many investors today want their investments to be sustainable and actively contribute to a better world.
 With Yova, you can do just that.
 It’s our mission to make Impact Investing easy and accessible for everyone.

 There are still significant differences in the definitions of sustainable investing.
 As it’s challenging to invest in a genuinely sustainable way due to a lack of transparency, we’ve developed our own methods.
 By doing so, we ensure that all the shares in your portfolio are in line with your personal values.
 Read more about our selection process and socially responsible investing in this article.